Dynamic Feedback Linearization of Control Systems with Symmetry

 where

 generates a control admissible symmetry group acting on an open subset of $M$.
 The action of the control admissible symmetry group $G$ generated by $\bsy{\G}$ can be found in the appendix.
-For the present purposes we need not record further details about this here and instead focus on its application to the dynamic feedback linearization issue at hand.
+For the present purposes, we will not record further details here about this subgroup of the maximal Lie group of control symmetries of \eqref{tVTOL1} and instead focus on its application to the dynamic feedback linearization issue at hand.

 Letting $\CV$ denote the distribution for system \eqref{tVTOL1}, we have